cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 3. **Reduce.** Generate high-density summaries from the merged clusters.
 4. **Manifest.** Log the entire pipeline for reproducibility and auditability.

-The retrieval system then operates at two layers of granularity.
-Layer 1 consists of category-level summaries that provide directional context and help the model orient itself.
-Layer 2 consists of the underlying evidence chunks, which are retrieved only when the system needs specific citations.
-This layered approach reduces the total token count while increasing the information density of what enters the context window.
+Retrieval then operates at two layers.
+Layer 1 is category-level summaries that provide directional context and help the model orient itself.
+Layer 2 is the underlying evidence chunks, retrieved only when the system needs specific citations.

+> **Design Decision: Why pre-distillation beats bigger Top-K**
+>
+> In a trade compliance project, I tested two approaches.
+The baseline used Top-K=20 with raw chunks.
+The Category-First approach used pre-distilled summaries at Top-K=5 plus on-demand citation retrieval.
+The pre-distilled approach used fewer tokens per query (roughly 40% fewer) and produced more accurate answers on a test set of 50 compliance questions.
+The key factor: raw chunks contained repetitive boilerplate across documents, which diluted the signal.
+Pre-distillation eliminated the redundancy before it reached the context window.

-The tradeoff is clear: this architecture requires upfront investment in knowledge curation and pipeline maintenance, but it significantly reduces per-query cost and improves answer accuracy.
-In data-heavy environments where the same knowledge base serves thousands of queries, this investment pays back quickly.
+The tradeoff is clear: this architecture requires upfront investment in knowledge curation and pipeline maintenance.
+In data-heavy environments where the same knowledge base serves thousands of queries, the investment pays back quickly.

+![rag-insights-limitations](../assets/img/rag-insights-limitations.jpg)

 ---

-![rag-insights-limitations](../assets/img/rag-insights-limitations.jpg)

-## When NOT to Use RAG
+## When not to use RAG

-RAG creates false certainty when certain conditions exist.
-Recognizing these conditions before deployment is a critical product decision, because the cost of deploying RAG in the wrong problem class compounds into poor answers **and** misplaced trust.
+RAG creates false certainty under specific conditions.
+Recognizing these before deployment is a critical product decision.

-### 1. The Answer Requires Reasoning or Derivation

-When the answer does not exist in any retrievable text and must be computed or inferred, RAG will either return nothing useful or return tangentially related content that the model will treat as evidence.
-Alternatives include direct LLM reasoning, rule engines, or hybrid architectures that separate retrieval from inference.
+**The answer requires reasoning or derivation.** When the answer does not exist in any retrievable text and must be computed or inferred, RAG will return tangentially related content that the model treats as evidence.
+Use direct LLM reasoning, rule engines, or hybrid architectures that separate retrieval from inference.

-### 2. Events Are Still Unfolding

-When the ground truth is unstable because an event is still developing, retrieval often amplifies noise while ambiguity remains open.
+**Events are still unfolding.** When ground truth is unstable, retrieval amplifies noise while ambiguity remains open.
 The system retrieves conflicting or outdated information and synthesizes a confident-sounding answer from unreliable sources.
-Alternatives include event-state tracking systems and uncertainty-aware response generation that explicitly surfaces confidence levels.
+Use event-state tracking and uncertainty-aware response generation.

-### 3. The Query Is Abstract or Intent-Based

-When the query operates on a different semantic plane than the available text, embedding similarity breaks down.
-A user asking "Why did this happen?" or "What should we do about this?" is asking a question that no document answers directly.
-Alternatives include LLM-driven synthesis with explicit problem decomposition.
+**The query is abstract or intent-based.** "Why did this happen?" or "What should we do about this?" operate on a different semantic plane than available text.
+Embedding similarity breaks down.
+Use LLM-driven synthesis with explicit problem decomposition.

-### 4. Errors Are Costly and Consequences Are Irreversible

-This is the most important condition.
+**Errors are costly and irreversible.** This is the most important condition.
 When incorrect answers carry legal, financial, or safety consequences, RAG's tendency to produce "well-grounded-looking but wrong" answers becomes actively dangerous.
-In these contexts, the right design choice is human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit "I don't know" responses when evidence is thin, instead of stitching a plausible story from weak retrieval.
+Use human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit "I don't know" responses when evidence is thin.

-Saying "the system should not answer this question" is a legitimate and often courageous design decision.
+Saying "the system should not answer this question" is a legitimate design decision.
 It requires pushing back against stakeholders who want full automation and accepting that some problems need a human in the loop regardless of how capable the model appears.

 ---

-## When RAG Is Appropriate
+## When RAG is the right choice

-RAG works well when answers exist in stable, explicit text and do not need to be derived.
-It is the right architecture under three conditions:
+RAG works well when three conditions hold:

-- The knowledge base consists of stable, text-dense documents such as regulations, product documentation, or technical specifications that change infrequently.
+- The knowledge base consists of stable, text-dense documents (regulations, product documentation, technical specifications) that change infrequently.
 - The query and the answer operate in the same semantic space.
-Questions like "What does Section 4.2 require?" are well-suited for RAG.
-Questions like "Why was this regulation enacted?" are not.
+"What does Section 4.2 require?" is well-suited.
+"Why was this regulation enacted?" is not.
-- The system uses RAG as a citation and constraint layer: retrieval pins answers to sources and keeps the model inside a defined scope while other components handle reasoning.
+- RAG serves as a citation and constraint layer: retrieval pins answers to sources and keeps the model inside a defined scope while other components handle reasoning.

 ---

-## Agentic RAG: Better Execution, Same Fundamental Boundaries
+## Agentic RAG: better execution, same boundaries

-Agentic RAG represents a meaningful improvement in execution but does not resolve the cognitive limitations described above.

-### What It Improves

-Traditional RAG follows a rigid pipeline: query, single retrieval pass, Top-K selection, and generation.
 Agentic RAG introduces planning, multi-round retrieval, and reflection.
-The agent can decompose complex queries into sub-questions, adjust its retrieval strategy based on intermediate results, and switch approaches when the initial path fails.
+The agent decomposes complex queries, adjusts retrieval strategy based on intermediate results, and switches approaches when initial attempts fail.

-This is a genuine improvement, and for complex queries where the answer exists in text but the path to it is non-obvious, Agentic RAG can be transformative.
-It is an evolution in execution sophistication, and teams should adopt it where it fits.

-### What It Cannot Fix

-However, Agentic RAG still operates within the same fundamental boundaries:

-**It still assumes the answer exists in retrievable text.** For unfolding events or knowledge gaps, additional retrieval rounds do not produce better answers.
-More iterations simply mean more noise processed more systematically.

-**It cannot bridge the Event-to-Concept gap.** The leap from "purchase date" to "warranty expiration" still requires reasoning that retrieval cannot provide, regardless of how many rounds the agent performs.

-**False certainty can spike with Agentic RAG.** The planning and multi-round structure makes the system's output appear more rigorous.
-When the ground truth is missing, the agent stitches together noise with a methodical appearance that can exceed naive RAG in false confidence.
-This is a real risk in compliance and regulatory environments where decision-makers may trust the system because it appears thorough.

-### When to Use Agentic RAG

-Use Agentic RAG when the answer exists in stable, authoritative text but the retrieval path is complex.
-An example is "Find all EMEA sustainability contracts from Q3 2024 and summarize their key obligations."
+This is a genuine improvement for queries where the answer exists in text but the path to it is non-obvious.
+Use it for tasks like "Find all EMEA sustainability contracts from Q3 2024 and summarize their key obligations."
 The information exists; the challenge is assembling it from multiple sources.

-Skip Agentic RAG when the answer does not yet exist or is actively forming.
-An example is "Is this claim about a new policy accurate?" when the policy was announced thirty minutes ago and sources conflict.
-In these cases, the system should surface its uncertainty instead of forcing a tidy resolution.
+What Agentic RAG cannot fix: **It still assumes the answer exists in retrievable text.** For knowledge gaps or unfolding events, more retrieval rounds process more noise, not more signal. **The Event-to-Concept gap persists** regardless of how many rounds the agent performs. **False certainty can increase:** the planning and multi-round structure makes output appear more rigorous, which increases misplaced trust when ground truth is missing.
+This is a real risk in compliance environments where decision-makers trust the system because it appears thorough.

 ---

-## Evaluation: Different Systems Need Different Metrics
+## Matching metrics to system type

-One of the most common mistakes in RAG evaluation is applying the wrong metrics to the wrong system.
-Each architecture serves a different goal, and the evaluation framework must reflect that.
+Each architecture serves a different goal.
+The evaluation framework must reflect that.

 | System | Primary Goal | Key Metrics |
 |--------|------|-------------|